-- The complaint should be submitted to Dr. Gayle Brazeau, Dean of the College of Pharmacy, Dean’s Office, 716 Stevens Avenue, Portland, Maine 04103.
+- The complaint should be submitted to Dr. Robert L. McCarthy, dean of the College of Pharmacy, Dean’s Office, 716 Stevens Avenue, Portland, Maine 04103.

 - In addition to the written complaint, the student filing the complaint is also welcome to make an appointment to meet with the appropriate school administrator(s) to discuss his or her complaint(s) and options for resolution.